marcglasberg/asyncredux.com/flutter/advanced-actions/before-and-after-the-reducer.md

 ## Example

-In our model barrier example described above, we could dispatch an action to turn on a modal barrier on and off.
+In our model barrier example described above, we could dispatch an action to turn a modal barrier on and off.

 Suppose we define a `BarrierAction`: